-- Analytic induction - formulate a general statement about a population, a concept or a hypothesis - Then the analyst examines another case to see whether it fits the statement - ♦ If it does, a further case is selected - ♦ If it doesn't fit, there are two options: - those that can be addressed by an overall statement.
+- Analytic induction - Starts with an examination of a single case from a 'pre-defined' population in order to formulate a general statement about a population, a concept or a hypothesis - ♦ Then the analyst examines another case to see whether it fits the statement - ♦ If it does, a further case is selected - If it doesn't fit, there are two options: - Either the statement is changed to fit both cases or the definition of the population is changed in such a way that the case is no longer a member of the newly defined population.
+Then another case is selected and the process continues.
+In this way, one should be able to arrive at a statement that fits all cases of a population as defined.
+This method is only suitable for a limited set of analytic problems, i.e. those that can be addressed by an overall statement.